 - Look Closely: Owls have superb camouflage, and even when the bird is nearby it may be hard to see clearly.
 Study suspicious lumps or bumps on branches and watch for head movements or stretching wings that can show you where the bird is perched.

 - Minimize Recordings: Recordings of owl calls or the squeaks of prey may attract an owl into a position for a better view, but at a heavy cost.
-The birds are responding to what they believe to be a potential mate, competitor or meal, and in doing so they are neglecting the necessary activities for survival – brooding eggs, preening, hunting, etc. This can stress and distract the birds, and any recordings should be used only minimally and discontinued immediately if birds are stressed.
+The birds are responding to what they believe to be a potential mate, competitor, or meal, and in doing so, they are neglecting the necessary activities for survival such as brooding eggs, preening, hunting, etc. This can stress and distract the birds, and any recordings should be used only minimally and discontinued immediately if birds are agitated or stressed.

-If you have trouble finding owls, contact local wildlife refuges, birding festivals or birding organizations to learn about any scheduled owling walks.
+If you have trouble finding owls, contact local wildlife refuges, birding festivals, or birding organizations to learn about any scheduled owling walks.
 Often led by an expert birder familiar with finding local owls, these events can be a great introduction to owls in the wild.
 For even more owls right at home, consider attracting owls to your backyard to bring owling right to your back door, or visit a local zoo or aviary for up close views and interactions with owls that you might never be able to see in the wild.